-Modification and Forbearance
+Modification and Forbearance These are formal contractual a

 These are formal, contractual agreements between the customer and the Group to change cash flows from that originally agreed or previously amended as well as contractual terms and conditions.
 Where a contract was subjected to some or all of the above forbearance measures, it was referred to as modification.
-It was also referred to as Restructuring by the Group Modification in some instances resulted in change in PD, instalment and interest rate among other factors.
+It was also referred to as Restructuring by the Group.
+Modification in some instances resulted in change in PD, instalment and interest rate among other factors.